alex-patterson-webdev/tennis-game/README.md

     echo $tennisGame->renderScore(); // output string 'advantage player two';

-In order to win the game, players must score a minimum of `forty` points and have at least two points more than the competing player.
+In order to win the game, players must have a score which exceeds `forty` points and have at least two points more than the competing player.
 Calls to `renderScore()` will show the winner in the same `x-y` string format.

 The example below show player two as the winner.